How to Install and Use WP-CLI Tool on Linux (Quick Guide)

 $ sudo wp cli update

-Now, before jumping to the command-line usage, I suggest you to install the WP-CLI tab completion tool by following the next section.
+Now, before jumping to the command-line usage, I suggest you install the WP-CLI tab completion tool by following the next section.

 How to Install WP-CLI Tab Completions